• FESTIVAL

 Country: Germany

 In November 1992, a racist arson attack in Mölln shattered the lives of İbrahim Arslan and his family.
 At just seven years old, İbrahim survived, but he lost his sister, his cousin and his grandmother.
 In the aftermath of the attacks, the city received hundreds of letters of solidarity which were ignored for nearly three decades.
+Why did public service clerks store the letters into storage rather than making sure the Arslan family would see them when they needed them most?
+It is but one of the nagging questions that filmmaker Martina Priessner shrewdly explores in the most efficient manner.

 She weaves the film into İbrahim’s poignant journey of discovery and his encounters with three letter writers, as well as the testimonies of his siblings Namik and Yeliz, painting a complex portrait of the lasting trauma that continues to affect them to this day.